UNLACING THE CORSET, UNLEASHING THE VOTE

 The corset was not lost over night, however.
 Many women still clung to the old styles of fashion.

-1869: The Connecticut Woman Suffrage Association was established by Isabella Beecher Hooker, Frances Ellen Burr, and others at Connecticut’s first suffrage convention/ The CSWA’s purpose was to convince the Connecticut General Assembly to ratify the proposed woman suffrage amendment.
+1869: Isabella Beecher Hooker, Frances Ellen Burr, and others established the Connecticut Woman Suffrage Association at Connecticut’s first suffrage convention.
+The CSWA’s purpose was to convince the Connecticut General Assembly to ratify the proposed woman suffrage amendment, establishing suffrage at the state level.

 1872-1909: Women began to attend Wesleyan College in Middletown, CT.